 You can can experience the via ferrata with these guys too, an exciting combination of steel ladders and cable bridges provide a unique and awe-inspiring journey up the cliff face right on the side of one of Scotland’s most majestic and hidden waterfalls, the Grey Mare’s Tail in Kinlochleven.

 Have you looked at the imposing peaks in the Glen and thought that you lack the experience to tackle them?
 Maybe you have your sights set on Ben Nevis, the highest peak in the UK.
 Or perhaps you’ve always wanted to explore lower level, lesser visited terrain.
 If you want an entertaining day out with someone with all the local knowledge of the area, then you could consider hiring a guide.

-Another local guide is Richard Pyne.
-He has a vast wealth of experience in the area and was an ice climbing instructor at the indoor ice climbing wall in Kinlochleven.
-He runs Rich Mountain Experiences and offers a range of mountain experiences, summer or winter, individual one on one guiding or groups.
+With a vast wealth of experience in the area Richard Pyne was an ice climbing instructor at the indoor ice climbing wall in Kinlochleven.
+He runs Rich Mountain Experiences offering a range of mountain experiences, summer or winter, individual one on one guiding or groups.